Party City vs Target | Comparably

 Sentiment Culture Ratings vs Target

-Party City rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 11097 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What would you most like to see improved at your company?".
+Party City rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 11129 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How confident are you about the future success of your company?" and "What's going wrong and how can it be improved?".

 • Target67